Integrative Biology

 The statement should reflect serious intent, focus, maturity, motivation, and the ability to organize and articulate your thoughts on complex subjects.

 There are no page limit restrictions although statements are typically one to two pages in length.
+Please see the Graduate Division's website for more information.

-Personal History Statement
+Personal Statement

 Describe how your personal background informs your decision to pursue a graduate degree.
 Please include information on how you have overcome barriers to access opportunities in higher education, evidence of how you have come to understand the barriers faced by others, evidence of your academic service to advance equitable access to higher education for women, racial minorities, and individuals from other groups that have been historically underrepresented in higher education, evidence of your research focusing on underserved populations or related issues of inequality, or evidence of your leadership among such groups.
+Please see the Graduate Division's website for more information.

 Research Experience

 Research experience is preferred.
 It helps to define interest and focus, and proven success with research is a positive indicator for success in the program.
+Publications and or national or international conference presentations are not required, but please mention experience like that if you have it.

 Doctoral Degree Requirements